shaoanlu/code-landscrap/README.md

 export GEMINI_API_KEY=your_api_key_here
 ```

-Fallback key file is supported at `.api_keys/Gemini.md`.
+Fallback is to find the key file at `.api_keys/Gemini.md` containing the API key.

 ## Quick Start